genebean/puppetlabs-haproxy/README.md

 * `service_manage`: Specifies whether the state of the HAProxy service should be managed by Puppet.
 Valid options: 'true' and 'false'.
 Default: 'true'.

+* `service_name`: Specifies the name of the HAProxy service.
+Valid options: a string.
+Default: 'haproxy'.

 * `service_options`: Contents for the `/etc/defaults/haproxy` file on Debian.
 Defaults to "ENABLED=1\n" on Debian, and is ignored on other systems.

 * `sysconfig_options`: Contents for the `/etc/sysconfig/haproxy` file on RedHat(-based) systems.
 Defaults to OPTIONS="" on RedHat(-based) systems and is ignored on others